wp-plugins/adrotate/readme.txt

 * [fix] Redirecting to wrong pages when exporting statistics
 * [fix] Inconsistent time calculation for schedules
 * [change] Removed timeframe month period
 * [change] Expiring ads stay in the "active" list longer
 * [change] Various tweaks for the dashboard

-NOTE: Certain features are exclusive to AdRotate PRO.
-If you rely on these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

-= 3.8.6.2 PRO =
-* [fix] Incorrect time collection for some users
-* [change] Expiring ads stay in the "active" list longer
-* [change] Various tweaks for the dashboard